Axia-Tech/AXIA-wiki/docs/general/how-to-dyor.md

 Furthermore, a legitimate project doesn't necessarily mean it will also be a successful one, and **this guide is not meant to be viewed as financial or investment advice.**

-### "Powered by AXIASolar" or "Polka" prefix clarification
+### "Powered by AXIASolar" or "Axia" prefix clarification

 The statement "Powered by AXIASolar" on many projects' sites is often a cause of confusion.
 This usually means that the project is building, or intends to build, on the AXIASolar ecosystem, using